FOREX-Euro near 2-week low as EU summit hopes fade

 Cyprus became the fifth euro zone country to turn to Brussels for help, a move that highlights Europe’s failure to contain the ever-deepening debt crisis, even though its economic impact would be negligible given the size of the country’s economy.

-All of these served to quash hopes that European policymakers would come up with solid measures to deal with the ongoing crisis at its June 28-29 summit that is now threatening not just Spain but Italy, the bloc’s third-largest economy.
+All of these served to quash hopes that European policymakers will come up with solid measures to deal with the ongoing crisis at its June 28-29 summit that is now threatening not just Spain but Italy, the bloc’s third largest economy.

 “Yesterday in Asia, people were saying they would wait for the summit.
 But it’s becoming almost pointless to wait for it,” said Daisuke Uno, chief strategist at Sumitomo Mitsui Banking Corp.